xmatters/xm-labs-step-msteam-channels/README.md

 When you're done you'll have a login username and password for a global admin on your new Office Environment.
 The username will be an email address that ends .onmicrosoft.com.
 This account can be used to login to the Teams UI and to the Azure Console as a global admin in the next sections.

-# Microsoft Office 365 setup via Azure Console -  to be tidied
+# Microsoft Office 365 setup via Azure Console
 These steps work by making calls on the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) for Office 365.
 At the time of writing the xMatters inbuilt steps for MS Teams use the Teams API so the authentication for these steps are quite different (though they can be used in a flow along with the built in steps).
 We're going to need to access the Microsoft Azure Console portal for your Office 365 environment and add an App Registration which will enable xMatters to use the Graph API to query and make changes to your Teams application inside Office 365.

 ## Add an App Registration